 Breast Reduction Techniques

 With the advancements in technology, a number of Breast Reduction techniques have been developed.
 Over the years, some have taken precedence over others due to ease, convenience and the possibility of no scarring.

 Which technique your doctor uses on you, depends on variables like the size and shape of your breasts, the extent of reduction needed and the road to recovery you want to opt for.
-Dr. Agullo and Dr. Palladino, trained by Mayo Clinic, have talked about these techniques in various conferences world over; therefore, they have lots of hands-on experience and knowledge to assist you through this change.
+Dr. Agullo, trained by Mayo Clinic, has talked about these techniques in various conferences world over; therefore, he has lots of hands-on experience and knowledge to assist you through this change.